fibasile/til/_posts/backend/2019-01-03-jsonapi-cheatsheet.md

 layout: article
 categories: backend
 excerpt: A quick reference to help design JSON-API apis
-tags: [ "json-api", "backend" ]
+tags:
+- json-api
+- backend

 ---

-# JSON-API Cheatsheet

 ## Introduction

 Properly organizing API endpoints and JSON-serialized data responses it's pretty difficult, especially when you work on a project that will extended and improved by a larger community.